 So in a list of 11 sales, it would be the sale price of house number 6, which has 5 lower-priced sales below it and 5 higher-priced sales above it.

 This is different to the average, which would be the total value of all the house sales, divided by the number of homes sold.

 Technically speaking, the median is more accurate than the average because it is less affected by a few unusually high or low sale prices.

-Median prices in property are based on the homes that have recently transacted, and are most often divided into units and houses.
+Median prices in properties are based on the homes that have recently been transacted and are most often divided into units and houses.

-2. A change in the median price does not necessarily mean a change in your property’s value
+Note: A change in the median price does not necessarily mean a change in your property’s value.

 While median prices are a useful tool for understanding the price changes of properties that have transacted in a market, a 10% increase does not necessarily mean that your property is worth 10% more.